Advice for reversing thyroid disease tends to focus on diet and supplement factors. However, your home may be the first place to start.

-Advice for boosting thyroid function or reversing thyroid disease tends to focus on diet and supplement factors only.
-However, the thyroid is incredibly sensitive to all external factors as well as diet.
-Making a home thyroid-friendly can help to reduce stressors that lead to thyroid dysfunction.
+The thyroid is incredibly sensitive to all external factors as well as diet.
+Making a home thyroid-friendly helps to reduce stressors that lead to thyroid dysfunction.

-Thyroid dysfunction is a common problem, and 7 out of 8 people who suffer from it are women.
+Thyroid dysfunction is a common problem, and seven out of eight people who suffer from it are women.
 The thyroid can either produce too little or too much hormone, resulting in unpleasant symptoms on both ends of the spectrum.
-When the immune system becomes involved, the thyroid disorder is an autoimmune disease that responds to the immune production of antibodies aimed at targeting the thyroid.

-The thyroid regulates metabolism and energy levels, so when thyroid hormone is low, energy levels are low and weight gain often occurs.
+The thyroid regulates metabolism and energy levels, so when thyroid hormone is low, energy levels suffer and weight gain often occurs.
 When thyroid levels are excessively high, weight loss may occur, along with heart palpitations and bouts of anxiety.

 Your thyroid is also sensitive to toxins which are absorbed through dietary, lifestyle, and environmental sources.
 These toxins can overwhelm the liver and other detox organs, and remain within the body, exerting an influence over hormone production.
 Toxins that have this effect within the body are known as endocrine disruptors, and there are several that research has shown interfere with thyroid hormones (1):